-Hundreds of historic artefacts have been found and preserved during excavations under the arches of London Bridge station, which are giving insight into the first settlement in the area.
+Hundreds of historic artefacts have been discovered and preserved during excavations under the ancient arches of London Bridge station.
+They include a wealth of everyday objects used by people who lived and worked in the area over the preceding centuries, and are now offering insight into the very first settlement at London Bridge.

-Timber piles constructed from trees felled between AD59 to AD83 were discovered and may have formed part of a substantial waterfront building on the edge of the settlement south of the first London Bridge.
+- Timber piles constructed from trees felled between AD59 to AD83, which may have formed part of a substantial waterfront building on the edge of the settlement south of the first London Bridge

-Fragments of Medieval floors and walls have also been found which may have been part of the large houses along Tooley Street which are known to have belonged to important clerics such as the Prior of Lewes.
+- Medieval floor and wall fragments which may have been part of the large houses along Tooley Street, which are known to have belonged to important clerics such as the Prior of Lewes

-Archaeological work during construction of the new Borough Viaduct uncovered a wealth of remains from the Roman, Saxon, medieval and more recent periods that provide a fascinating insight into the formation and growth of the ancient settlement at Southwark.
+Archaeological work during construction of the Borough Viaduct uncovered an array of remains from the Roman, Saxon, medieval and more recent periods.
+They provide a fascinating insight into the formation and growth of the ancient settlement at Southwark.

 - Traces of early Roman military occupation